Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 A union can be one of several data types.
 If you try to access a field that doesn't exist you get undefined behaviour.

-Each thing occupies the same space in memory (overlayed on top of each other).
+Each thing occupies the same space in memory (overlayed on top of each other) and are just accessed as different types.

 ```c
 #include <stdio.h>